 If you own a modern or relatively modern car, you’ve likely experienced the seat belt warning light and the ding that accompanies it at least once or twice (and probably a lot more!).
-However, you probably have never delved into how it is able to do so.
+However, you probably have never delved into how it can do so.
 Below I will describe just that for you!

 The seat belt warning light is a very important and helpful tool.
 Sometimes, we speak on the phone or to our passengers, or we crank up the music pretty high.
 With those vocal distractions, it is sometimes hard to hear the ding of the seat belt as it reminds us to buckle in.
 That is why the seat belt warning light is so beneficial.
 It is likely that if we don’t happen to hear the seat belt sound over whatever is muffling it, we’ll at least see the glow of the seat belt light on our dashboard.

-Now lets get down to what happens to initiate the seat belt warning light flashes.
+Now let’s get down to what happens to initiate the seat belt warning light flashes.
 Inside the driver’s seat belt buckle in all vehicles, there is a switch that is triggered when the seat belt is fastened and unfastened.
-The car’s computer system monitors this switch and is able to tell when the driver has not secured his or her seat belt.
+The car’s computer system monitors this switch and can tell when the driver has not secured his or her seat belt.